dikortis/LetsTalkETC/Episodes/Episode_10.md

 I think at
-this point if people haven't heard of me than they did they don't want to hear of me there is behind the CEO of I ohk we work on crypto currencies and do a lot of first principles research we're also leading the growth of deke team which has been on previously and the team is responsible for building the full scholar client for Syrian classic I ohk also does a lot of basic research into the design of crypto currencies everything from blockchain architecture
+this point if people haven't heard of me than they did they don't want to hear of me there is behind the CEO of IOHK we work on crypto currencies and do a lot of first principles research we're also leading the growth of deke team which has been on previously and the team is responsible for building the full scholar client for ethereum classic IOHK also does a lot of basic research into the design of crypto currencies everything from blockchain architecture